TheWizoid/Basic-discord-bot/README.md

 !delcom Delete any commands you don't like (if mod)

 !live [stream] let's you check if a livestream on twitch is live.
-It will return if the stream is online/offline,
+It will return if the stream is online/offline, if there has been an error proccessing your request, or if the stream doesn't exist.

 !rps/!rockpaperscissors